 You do not need to have built a working example of your invention before you apply for a patent.
 However, it is often worthwhile to prepare a brief written description of the invention, perhaps with one or two drawings, at an early stage.
 This description can then be taken to a patent attorney, who can advise on the most appropriate route for protecting the invention, within a budget and timescale that's appropriate to your business plan.
 A patent attorney is an expert in preparing patent applications and in managing the complex process of seeing an application through to grant of one or more patents.

-Dehns can provide an initial consultation with a patent attorney at no cost and with no obligation.
+Dehns can provide an initial consultation with a patent attorney usually by telephone at no cost and with no obligation.
 Please contact us for more information.

 A: Patents can generally be obtained for an idea or an invention, for example a product, a process, a method of doing something or a new use for a known product.
 The invention must be new, it must not be obvious and have some commercial use.
 Hence the invention must not have previously been described in a publication or used in public, and so it is very important to keep your invention secret until a patent has been applied for.